The classification of surface states of topological insulators and superconductors with magnetic point group symmetry: Simple example

+The formula (\ref{eq:1dwinding}) gives the difference of the winding numbers when the mass parameter $m$ crosses the zero from the positive to the negative. }

-Not every integer of the $K$-group $K=\Z$ represents a 1st-order TSC, the Kitaev chain.
-In fact, as is shown shortly, even integers of the $K$-group are 2nd-order TSCs, i.e., they are equivalent to atomic insulators localized at the inversion center.
-To see this, we consider the $1d$ Dirac Hamiltonian with a Jackiw-Rebbi kink potential in addition to a uniform mass as in
+Not every integer of the $K$-group $K$ represents a 1st-order TSC, the Kitaev chain.
+As is shown shortly, even integers of $K$ are 2nd-order TSCs, i.e., they are equivalent to atomic insulators localized at the inversion center.
+To see this, we add a symmetry-allowed Jackiw-Rebbi kink term $M(x)\G_1$ to \eqref{eq:1dDirac} as in